Frequently asked questions (FAQs)

 • Yes, students can use the 'Read to me' function on the slide view of the student workbook.
 Pre and post-tests, interactives and other activities do not have this function.

-• Anxiety levels increase when a student is not making adequate progress.
-Anxiety interferes with working memory, making it harder to recall facts and solve mathematical problems, and disengagement ensues.
+• Yes, we know that anxiety about learning exists in every classroom and presents in a variety of ways.
+We are aware that anxiety levels increase when a student is not making adequate progress.
+Anxiety interferes with working memory, making it harder to recall facts and solve mathematical problems and can lead to student disengagement.

 • Our programme’s design takes learning anxiety seriously and its aim is to develop confident and engaged leaners.
 The programme also aims to develop confident teachers.